donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

     $ git remote add origin git@github.com:donovanh/donovanh.github.com.git
     $ git push -u origin master

-After waiting a few minutes for the site to initialise (it's instant on future pushes), my static site was available at [donovanh.github.com][7].
+After waiting a few minutes for the site to be created, the site was available at [donovanh.github.com][7].

 ##See under the hood on Github